khaors/geocompr/main.md

 ## Geometric operations on vector data {#geo-vec}

 This section is about operations that in some way change the geometry of vector (`sf`) objects.
-It is more advanced than the spatial data operations presented in the previous Chapter (in section \@ref(spatial-vec)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` in addition to objects of class `sf`.
+It is more advanced than the spatial data operations presented in the previous chapter (in section \@ref(spatial-vec)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` in addition to objects of class `sf`.

 ### Simplification

-Simplification is a process for generalization of vector objects (lines and polygons) usually for its use in smaller scale maps.
+Simplification is a process for generalization of vector objects (lines and polygons) usually for use in smaller scale maps.
-Additional reason for simplification is reduction of the object size and therefore the size of a saved file.
+An additional reason for simplification is reduction of the object size and therefore the size of a saved file.
-Therefore, data is often simplified before its use in interactive maps.
+Therefore, data is often simplified before being used in interactive maps.
-The **sf** package provides `st_simplify()`, which uses the GEOS implementation of the Douglas-Peucker algorithm, to reduce the vertex count.
+The **sf** package provides `st_simplify()`, which uses the GEOS implementation of the Douglas-Peucker algorithm to reduce the vertex count.
 `st_simplify()` uses the `dTolerance` to control the level of generalization in map units [see @douglas_algorithms_1973 for details].
 <!-- I have no idea what the next sentence means -->
 <!-- As a result, all vertices in the simplified geometry will be within this value from the original ones. -->
 Figure \@ref(fig:seine-simp) illustrates simplification of a `LINESTRING` geometry representing the river Seine and tributaries.
-The simplified geometry was creating by the following command:
+The simplified geometry was created by the following command:

 ```r